javascript-studio/studio-log/README.md

 - `logger.out(stream)`: Configure the output stream to write logs to.
 Defaults to `process.stdout`.
 - `logger.transform(stream)`: Configure a transform stream to format logs.
 The given stream must be in `objectMode`.
-- `logger.basic()`: Returns a transform stream in `objectMode` that applies basic formatting and serializes the data object.
-- `logger.fancy()`: Returns a transform stream in `objectMode` that formats logs for the command line with colors as specified below.
+See "Format Transforms" section further down.
+The default transform simply stringifies the entry and append a newline.
 - `logger.reset()`: Resets everything to the defaults.

 ## Topics